 Worldwide Wheelwright’s aim is to study the skills and practices of American Wheelwright’s both current and past in the hope of finding alternative resources and methods for the future of Wheelwrighting in the UK.

 The knowledge learned from this journey and others since has been put to good use and has helped implement changes/advances in my own practices as well as helping in the teaching of my apprentice.
 Links made during my research have enabled UK wheelwright’s to visit Colonial Williamsburg and study there with thanks to the Generosity of the CW Wheelwright’s shop and the Worshipful Company of Wheelwrights.

-About The Wheelwright
+About The Wheelwright:

-As a full time Wheelwright I encounter a different job every day, and it is very rare to get two jobs the same, The day to day work varies and offers constant mental stimulation (and regularly distress)!
+As a Wheelwright I encounter a different job every day, and it is very rare to get two jobs the same.
+The day to day work varies and offers constant mental stimulation (and regularly distress)!